 Upgrade Your Plan

-If you’re regularly experiencing slow speeds, it might be time to consider upgrading to a faster internet package, especially if multiple devices are connected simultaneously.
+If you’re regularly experiencing slow speeds, it might be time to consider upgrading to a faster internet plan, especially if multiple devices are connected simultaneously.

 Use a Wired Connection

-While Wi-Fi is convenient, use an ethernet connection for a faster connection, especially for tasks that require significant data transfer rates.
+While Wi-Fi is convenient, use an Ethernet connection for faster, more stable performance, especially for critical tasks like video calls.

 Optimize Your Wi-Fi